cloudsmith-io/terraform-provider-cloudsmith/docs/data-sources/package_download.md

 # Package Download Data Source

-The `package_download` data source allows you to download a specific package within a given repository.
+The `package_download` data source allows you to download a specific package from a given repository.

 ## Example Usage